November 12th is Tweet Congress Day!

 House bill cosponsor

-.@congress-member-twitter-handle On June 11 @citizensclimate volunteers from your district will be in DC to thank you for your support of the Energy Innovation Act, H.R.
-763. Will you ask a colleague to join you as a cosponsor? #GrassrootsClimate energyinnovationact.org
+.@congress-member-twitter-handle On Nov 12, @citizensclimate volunteers like me will be in DC to thank you for your support of the Energy Innovation Act, H.R.
+763. Will you ask a colleague to join you as a cosponsor? #GrassrootsClimate #Constituent energyinnovationact.org

 House bill non-cosponsor

-.@congress-member-twitter-handle On June 11 @citizensclimate volunteers from your district will be in DC to talk with you about the Energy Innovation Act, H.R.
-763. I would love to see you support this legislation to put a #PriceOnPollution! #GrassrootsClimate energyinnovationact.org
+.@congress-member-twitter-handle On Nov 12, @citizensclimate volunteers like me will be in DC to talk with you about the Energy Innovation Act, H.R.
+763. I would love to see you support this legislation to put a #PriceOnPollution! #GrassrootsClimate #Constituent energyinnovationact.org

-.@congress-member-twitter-handle On June 11 @citizensclimate volunteers from your state will be in DC to talk with you about the Energy Innovation Act, H.R.
-763. I would love to see you cosponsor this bill when it is reintroduced in the Senate. #GrassrootsClimate energyinnovationact.org
+.@congress-member-twitter-handle On Nov 12, @citizensclimate volunteers like me will be in DC to talk with you about the Energy Innovation Act, H.R.
+763. I would love to see you cosponsor this bill when it is reintroduced in the Senate. #GrassrootsClimate #Constituent energyinnovationact.org

 - Who will search on social media for #PriceOnPollution, #GrassrootsClimate, or #CCL2019 so that you can all share / like / comment / retweet posts from volunteers and staff in DC?

 Setting up your Twitter profile

 Visit Twitter.com or download the Twitter app on your phone to create an account.
 When you click “sign up,” Twitter will prompt you to put in your name and contact information.
 Twitter will send you a verification code and also prompt you to create a password.
 Once you’ve taken those few steps to create your account, it’s time to flesh out your profile.

 The important elements of your Twitter profile are your: